Divisions & Units

 The Pierce County Prosecutor's Office is made up of five divisions: Felony, Misdemeanor, Juvenile, Family Support and Civil.
 Our staff members in each division are committed to serving the citizens of Pierce County and pursuing justice.

-Prosecutes felony offenses committed by adults in Pierce County and unincorporated areas of Edgewood and Dupont.
+Prosecutes felony offenses committed by adults in Pierce County.
 The felony division is comprised of multiple units, based on the type of crime committed.

-Responsible for prosecuting all gross misdemeanor and misdemeanor offenses committed in unincorporated Pierce County and the incorporated cities of Edgewood and Dupont.
+Responsible for prosecuting all gross misdemeanor and misdemeanor offenses committed in unincorporated Pierce County and the incorporated cities of Edgewood.
 Domestic Violence and Driving under the Influence of Intoxicants (DUI) are the two primary areas of prosecution in the Misdemeanor Division.

 In October of 2012, the Misdemeanor Division received a grant from the Washington Traffic Safety Commission to help prosecute all DUI cases, including those generated by Target Zero, a statewide strategic initiative.
 The goal is to increase education, enforcement and collaboration among agencies to achieve zero traffic deaths and serious injuries on Washington roads by 2030.